wouterstultiens/practice-finder/readme.md

    python debug.py <index>
    ```

    Where `<index>` is the zero-based index of a practice in `config.py`.
    Prints the extracted content for troubleshooting your CSS selector.

+3. **Automatic Encoding Detection**

+   Pages served in encodings like ISO-8859-1 or Windows-1252 are handled seamlessly:

+   * It first attempts to decode the response body as UTF-8.
+   * If that fails, it feeds the raw bytes into BeautifulSoup, which auto-detects the correct charset via `<meta charset>` or other heuristics.
+   * This means you no longer need to worry about `'utf-8' codec can't decode byte …` errors when hitting pages in Latin-1, etc.

+   Just make sure you're using the latest version of `fetch.py`.

 ---

 ## Development

 * Add or update entries in `config.py` → `PRACTICES` to watch new vacancy pages.
 * Use `python main.py` locally to verify before deploying.
 * If you modify `requirements.txt`, re-run `pip install -r requirements.txt` before deployment.
 * Logging uses `logging.INFO` by default—check Cloud Function logs for details.

 ---

 ## Dependencies

 * `aiohttp` – asynchronous HTTP requests
 * `beautifulsoup4` – HTML parsing & CSS selectors
 * `requests` – synchronous HTTP for CLI/debug
 * `python-telegram-bot` – Telegram notifications
 * `google-cloud-storage` – state & snapshot persistence in GCS
 * `functions-framework` – Cloud Function entry point

 ---